sourcegraph/cody/README.md

 ### Autocomplete: Cody writes code for you

 Cody autocompletes single lines, or whole functions, in any programming language, configuration file, or documentation.
-It’s powered by latest instant LLM models for accuracy and performance.
+It’s powered by latest instant LLMs for accuracy and performance.

 ![Example of using code autocomplete](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/AutoCompletion_IntelliJ_SS.jpg)